tuxerator/burp/thesis/main.typ

 We observe a constant throughput of about 28,000 _in-path_ queries/second for the dual Dijkstra on most POI sampling rates running on only one single thread.
-This is due to the search space being dependent on $epsilon$ an thus not changing for different sampling rates.
+This is due to the search space being dependent on $epsilon$ and thus not changing for different sampling rates.
 As expected the _in-path_ oracle has a much higher throughput than the dual Dijkstra.
 @fig-throughput clearly shows we get more than 100,000 _in-path_ queries per second for all sampling rates.
 This confirms the findings of #cite(<Ghosh2023>, form: "prose").